Here’s a great tip for crocheting with variegated yarn!

-He didn’t stop screaming her name, as though he knew how she leaned against the wall, just beyond his line of sight, her head dropped back against the cold stone.
-She tried to leave, tried to force her feet to move but each time another cry of “Swan” echoed from the cavernous room and stopped her short.
+He didn’t stop calling her name, as though he knew how she leaned against the wall, just beyond his line of sight, her head dropped back against the cold stone.
+She tried to leave, tried to force her feet to move but each time another shout echoed from the cavernous room and stopped her short.

 Have I told you a lie?

-Finally his screams stopped and for a moment Emma wondered if Anton had kept his word not to kill the pirate.
+Finally his calls stopped and for a moment Emma wondered if Anton had kept his word not to kill the pirate.
 Her stomach tightened into a knot but she shook her head.
 Anton wouldn’t do that.
 She had his word.
-His word, that was far more trustworthy than a pirate’s… probably.
+His word was far more trustworthy than a pirate's… probably.

 She made it all the way to the top of the beanstalk, and had started to make her way down when there was a tug at her hand, a scarf that wasn’t hers caught on one of the thorns.
 She let out a huff, marveling at how the man could be so irritating when he wasn’t even here.
 But the scarf was a reminder… of him, of the look in his eyes as he’d laughed and told her they made a good team.
 The look in his eyes as she left him behind, chained against his will, betrayal and anger and shock…

-Her stomach fell, because hadn’t she been in his shoes before?
-Hadn’t she been the one, abandoned and locked up and left floundering, wondering what to do next?
+Her stomach dropped, because hadn’t she been there?
+Hadn’t she been the one abandoned and locked up and left floundering, wondering what to do next?